chompskiecodes/cursor/readme.md

 - Robust timezone handling (UTC internally, clinic-local for users)
 - Fast, structured JSON webhooks for ElevenLabs
 - Caching and parallel processing for performance
+- **Real-time Cliniko fallback:** If the cache is missing or stale, the system automatically fetches live availability from Cliniko, updates the cache, and uses the fresh data for all practitioner/location/date checks and bookings.
 - Session-based rejected slot tracking (see below)

 ---